scottcain/seqpanel/lib/README.md

 ### Output

-In this screenshot, the actual output of this component is the fasta sequence only.
-The other elements (dropdown menues and the legend) were added in the page to make it more clear how it can be used.
+In this screenshot, the actual output of the GenericSeqPanel component is the fasta sequence only.
+The other elements (dropdown menues and the legend) were added in the page to make it more clear how it can be used, and in fact look similar to what you can expect from GenericGeneSeqPanel.

 ![Screenshot of sample output showing a few dozen rows of fasta sequence with color highlighting](img/example_output.png)